Did you get what you wanted for Christmas? We hope so, but you probably have at least one gift that you cannot use or do not want.

 - Shop Yourself – Unless the card has absolutely no value to you – for example, a card for a gourmet nut shop when you have a nut allergy – try looking over the merchandise.
 You may be pleasantly surprised to find something you can use.

 - Purchase and Resale – Even if the vendor carries nothing that you like, can you purchase something for a low price with the combined sale and gift card redemption, and then re-sell it for a profit?
 That is the ultimate capitalist solution.
+If you want more credit, check out our list of credit card offers.

 Now that you have dealt with your unwanted gift card, it is time for the next challenge – dropping not-so-subtle hints on your preferred gift cards for next Christmas!